isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/A School of Opportunities.md

 Programme (CGDP).</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>CIDC </strong>seeks to develop students holistically and equip
+<p><strong>CIDC: </strong>River Valley High School’s Cognitive-Interest Development
-all of them with important “Attitude, Skills and Knowledge” (ASK) through authentic learning experiences.</p>
+Curriculum (CIDC) seeks to develop students holistically and equip all of them with important “Attitude, Skills and Knowledge” (ASK) through authentic learning experiences.
-<p>Students have the opportunity to develop good habits of mind and dispositions
+<br>Students have the opportunity to develop good habits of mind and dispositions
 through a curriculum that fosters a culture of thinking.
 Students acquire critical, adaptive and inventive thinking skills that are crucial in the 21st Century, moving progressively from being a novice thinker to an advanced